 Solar export credit details for Rocky Mountain Power Customers

-The Utah Public Service Commission approved a new Export Credit Rate for rooftop solar customers of approximately 6 cents per kilowatt-hour exported to the grid.
-To put that into perspective, residential Rocky Mountain Power customers pay an average of 10.2 cents for every kilowatt of electricity used.
+The Utah Public Service Commission approved a new Export Credit Rate for rooftop solar customers in October 2020.
+The current Export Credit Rate is approximately 5 cents per kilowatt-hour exported to the grid.
+To put that into perspective, residential Rocky Mountain Power customers pay an average of 10.2 cents for every kilowatt-hour of electricity used.

 This rate applies to all NEW solar installations.
-Here is a breakdown of solar export credit rates based on when you installed your solar project.
+Here is a breakdown of all existing solar rates based on when you installed your solar project.

 Solar Rates Comparison